icaruso21/icaruso21.github.io/index.md

 ### Data Science & Ecology

-[Predicting and Modeling Insect Phenology](https://github.com/icaruso21/Insect-Phenology-Forecaster) Created as part of [The Trench Project](https://www.trenchproject.com/) at University of Washington, this interactive **R-Shiny** based insect phenology forecaster provides a detailed picture of the current developmental status of various insect species across the US and also attempts to predict development using daily high-resolution **gridded climate data**.
+[Predicting and Modeling Insect Phenology](https://github.com/icaruso21/Insect-Phenology-Forecaster) Created as part of [The Trench Project](https://www.trenchproject.com/) at University of Washington, this interactive **R-Shiny** based insect phenology forecaster provides a detailed picture of the current developmental status of various insect species across the US and predicts future development utilizing daily high-resolution **gridded climate data**.
 This educational visualization provides educators with tools to clearly and concisely teach critical ecological principles to aspiring functional ecologists.
 This project is currently hosted on an **AWS EC2** instance and is using automated scheduling to update insect phenology from daily geospatial data.

 <img src="images/insect-phenology-heatmap.png?raw=true"/>